kovpas/BOString/README.md

 Shorthand
 =======

 In order to avoid conflicts with any other frameworks, `bos_` prefix is used for category methods.
-However shorthand methods without this prefix could be used if you add `#define BOS_SHORTHAND` before `#import "BOString.h"`.
+However shorthand methods without this prefix could be used if you add `#define BOS_SHORTHAND` in your `prefix.pch` file before importing `BOString.h`.

 Documentation
 =======